Beggar by the Gate

 Getting Practical

-This incident provides perhaps the best example in Scripture of the difference between wants and needs.
+This incident provides perhaps the best example in Scripture of the difference between the two.
 What the beggar wanted was money, but what he needed was Jesus Christ.
 The little money he obtained by begging brought very little benefit.
 With his few paltry coins he probably bought food to prolong his miserable life another day.
 But Peter offered him a source of benefits meeting every need.
 Through faith in Jesus Christ the beggar could be healed and could enjoy the dignity in earning his own bread.
 But also, besides gaining a worthwhile life in this world, he could gain life forever.

 Getting Practical

 Anyone engaged in full-time Christian service follows in Peter's footsteps.
-Like him, few Christian workers have pockets overflowing with silver and gold.
-Peter's poverty may have been the result of setting an example for others when the early church decided to have "all things common" (Acts 2:44).
-But like him, we who serve the Lord have something far more valuable than money—a relationship with Jesus Christ that we can share with others so that they too will inherit the riches of heaven.
+Like him, few Christian workers are able to carry around a store of cash.
+But like him, they who serve the Lord possess something far more valuable than money—a relationship with Jesus Christ that they can share with others.
+One benefit for all who know Him is the prospect that someday they will leave behind the privations of life here and move upward to inherit the riches of heaven.

 Peter's command to rise up and walk tested the beggar's faith.
 Before performing a miracle to meet a human need, Jesus always required faith either in the needy person or in someone else concerned about him.
 Once, when a father implored Jesus to deliver his son from an unclean spirit, "Jesus said unto him, If thou canst believe, all things are possible to him that believeth" (Mark 9:23).

 No doubt the lame man had heard of Jesus and knew He was a miracle worker.
-During one of His last visits to Jerusalem, Jesus had healed a man blind from birth, and the miracle was a sensation.
+During one of His last visits to Jerusalem, Jesus had healed a man blind from birth, and the miracle was a sensation (John 9).
 News of it would surely have reached a lame beggar in the Temple.
 Perhaps at night he went to sleep wishing he were the one that Jesus had found and healed.
 Perhaps the seeds of faith had already been planted in his heart.

 The Beggar's Response